Matthew-Taber/ss-docs/secret-management/procedures/erasing-secrets/index.md

 1. Click the **Erase Secrets Forever** button.

-1. When the erase is approved, the secret or secrets will be erased by an automated process after the "erase after" date and time arrives.
+1. When the erase request is approved, the secret or secrets will be erased by an automated process after the "erase after" date and time arrives.